One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

-In order to obtain the remaining expectation values, we execute the respective LCU operations plus subsequent measurement of the ancilla qubit.
-If we measure zero on the ancilla, we continue with measuring the qubits of the main register in the CB, yielding a bit string as output.
-We use the obtained bit string samples to estimate the expectation values within the normalized versions of $(U_{j} + U_{k}) \ket{\iota}$ and $(U_{j} + i U_{k}) \ket{\iota}$ in the same manner as for the diagonal matrix entries.
-To obtain the final expectation value of the unnormalized states, we have to divide by the respective squared normalization factor.
+In order to obtain the remaining estimates, we execute the respective LCU operations plus subsequent measurement of the ancilla qubit.
+If we measure the ancilla in $\ket{0}$, we perform a measurement on the main register's qubits in the CB, which yields a bit string as output.
+The empirical averages of the observables $\one, \one - \projection_{\solspace}$, and $C$ over the bit string sample divided by the squared normalisation factors~\eqref{equation:NormalisationFactorReal} and \eqref{equation:NormalisationFactorImaginary} is the estimated expectation value of these observables w.r.t to the unnormalised states $(U_{j} + U_{k}) \ket{\iota}$ and $(U_{j} + i U_{k}) \ket{\iota}$, respectively.
 Note that when forming the respective empirical averages, we have to divide by the number of zero measurements which is given by $p_{j k}(0) \cdot m$ and $q_{j k}(0) \cdot m$, respectively, where $m$ is the number of total repetitions of the LCU operation.
-According to \eqref{equation:ProbabilityReal} and \eqref{equation:ProbabilityImaginary}, the probabilities are proportional to the squared inverse normalization factors such that those cancel each other out, leaving a pre-factor of $4 / m$ for the empirical averages.
-The entire protocol is summarized in \autoref{protocol:EstimateMomentMatrices} as \texttt{estimate\_moment\_matrices} which inputs a collection of search unitaries $\{U_{j}\}_{j = 1}^{\ell}$, an initial state $\ket{\iota}$, the classical objective function $c$, a classical feasibility oracle $d$ which maps $\bm{b} \in \solset$ to one and $\bm{b} \in \bit^{n} \setminus \solset$ to zero, as well as the number of samples $m$ that are used for each matrix entry.
+According to \eqref{equation:ProbabilityReal} and \eqref{equation:ProbabilityImaginary}, the probabilities are proportional to the squared inverse normalisation factors such that those cancel each other out, leaving a prefactor of $4 / m$ for the empirical averages.
+The entire protocol is summarised in \autoref{protocol:EstimateSampleMatrices} as \texttt{samplemat} which inputs a collection of search unitaries $\{U_{j}\}_{j = 1}^{\ell}$, an initial state $\ket{\iota}$, the classical objective function $c$, a classical feasibility oracle $d$ which maps $\bm{b} \in \solset$ to one and $\bm{b} \in \bit^{n} \setminus \solset$ to zero, as well as the number of samples $m$ that are used for each matrix entry.